-Chris frequently represents clients seeking to set aside federal, state, and local regulation on constitutional and statutory grounds.
-Significant undertakings include assisting clients in rulemakings by the FDA (Food & Drug Administration) and the CFPB (Consumer Financial Protection Bureau); challenging local labor and environmental regulations as pre-empted by federal law; litigating a successful separation-of-powers challenge to the authority of the Public Company Accounting Oversight Board; assisting a foreign bank in a regulatory dispute with the U.S. Treasury Department; challenging commercial advertising restrictions under the First Amendment; and representing plaintiffs (including biotechnology and pharmaceutical companies) in lawsuits against the United States and its agencies under the APA (Administrative Procedure Act), the FTCA (Federal Torts Claims Act), and the U.S. Constitution.
+Chris frequently represents clients seeking to set aside federal, state, and local laws and regulations on constitutional and statutory grounds.
+Significant undertakings include challenges to rules promulgated by the FDA (Food & Drug Administration) and the CFPB (Consumer Financial Protection Bureau); challenging state and local product standards, labor laws, and environmental regulations as pre-empted by federal law; litigating a successful separation-of-powers challenge to the authority of the Public Company Accounting Oversight Board; assisting a foreign bank in a regulatory dispute with the U.S. Treasury Department; challenging commercial advertising restrictions under the First Amendment; and representing plaintiffs (including biotechnology and pharmaceutical companies) in lawsuits against the United States and its agencies under the APA (Administrative Procedure Act), the FTCA (Federal Torts Claims Act), and the U.S. Constitution.

 Chris has written or coauthored several articles and white papers on constitutional law and statutory interpretation and previously served as the publications chair of the Administrative Law & Regulation Section of the Federalist Society.